altayburakhan/Finnhub_data_collector/README.md

 - Data visualization and analytics
 - ETL (Extract, Transform, Load) processes

-While I'm not particularly focused on finance, stock market data serves as a perfect learning ground for data engineering concepts due to its real-time nature, high volume, and structured format.
+Stock market data serves as a perfect learning ground for data engineering concepts due to its real-time nature, high volume, and structured format.
 This project helped me understand:

 - Real-time data processing with WebSocket
 - Database management with PostgreSQL